Xcelled/mabicommerce/README.md

 >
 > -- <cite>Commerce Goblin</cite>

 MabiCommerce, unlike nearly every other method of calculating commerce information, heeds the Goblin's advice.
 I spent an afternoon running around Erinn, marking down the coordinates of various waypoints.
-MabiCommerce loads these and connects them via a stryctyre called a **directed graph**, to make a spiderweb of routes across Erinn.
+MabiCommerce loads these and connects them via a structure called a **directed graph**, to make a spiderweb of routes across Erinn.
 By using [Djikstra's Algorithm](http://en.wikipedia.org/wiki/Dijkstra's_algorithm), MabiCommerce knows the shortest way to get from point A to point B.

 Once it knows how far apart the posts are, it uses the game's human running speed (3.43 meters/second) to calculate the total time required to get there.
 Total profit of the route is divided by total time to run it, yielding `profit/second`, a measure of how efficient a given trade is.
 High efficency trades earn you more Ducats faster, even though individually, they may give less profit.
 See also [the FAQ](/../FAQ.md).